Erika Ziller Ph.D.

 In addition to her faculty role, Dr. Ziller serves as the Director of the Maine Rural Health Research Center (https://mrhrc.org/) at the University of Southern Maine.
 She has directed numerous studies on rural health care access, insurance coverage, and health behaviors, including recent studies on rural-urban differences in adolescent smoking and lung cancer prevention.
 In 2011, Dr. Ziller received the Louis Gorin Award for Outstanding Achievement in Rural Health Care from the National Rural Health Association in recognition of her contributions to rural health policy.
 She served on the editorial board of the Journal of Rural Health and is an active member of the National Rural Health Association.

-See here for a list of Dr. Ziller's publications.
+See here for a list of Dr. Ziller's recent publications.